 Albuvirtide is an HIV fusion inhibitor that binds to HIV's gp41 envelope protein similar to the mechanism of the FDA-approved enfuvirtide.
-Albuvirtide is formulated as a weekly intravenous infusion.
-It was approved for use in China in 2018 and one Phase III clinical trial has been completed.
-Plans for FDA submission are not publicly known.
+Albuvirtide is formulated on a weekly intravenous infusion.
+It was approved for use in China in 2018 and one phase three clinical trial has been completed.
+Plans for FDA submission are not publically known.